znlstar/containerfs/README.md

 CFS consists of several subsystems:

-* the cluster master
+* the cluster master. single raft replication

-* the metanode cluster
+* the metanode cluster. multi-raft replication, a namespace per raft

-* the blocknode cluster
+* the blocknode cluster. blockgroup as the replication unit

-* the objectnode cluster
+* the objectnode cluster. objectgroup as the replication unit

-volume = namespace a filesystem instance = an object bucket
+a volume = a filesystem instance = an object bucket

 ## APIs